Adeline-Chew/Zombies-And-Braaaains/design-docs/Design rationale .md

 * Find adjacent locations instead of a specific destination to prevent an actor exists on that location, thus can prevent error occur.

 ## **New weapons and ammunition**
+In `Player`'s *playTurn()*, if there is a Shotgun or SniperRifle in the inventory, a new `ChooseWeaponAction` will be added in the actions.
+`ChooseWeaponAction` allows Player to select the ranged weapon available and then attacks target or fires at a specific direction.

+### **Design choice**

 #### A new class: Ammunition